What is DVR?

 What Should Students Expect at the First Appointment

-The very first appointment is an opportunity for our DVR staff member to get to know the student and better understand their support and employment needs.
-This first appointment will last approximately 30 - 60 minutes.
+The very first appointment is an opportunity for our DVR staff member to get to know your young adult and better understand their support and employment needs.
+This first appointment will last approximately 30-60 minutes.

 During this appointment, the DVR staff member will gather a variety of information including specific information about the student's disability, barriers to employment, previous volunteer/work experience and long term goals.
 DVR staff will also have the student sign important forms including releases of information needed to coordinate services and/or gather records as well as DVR specific documents.